Difference Between C vs Python

 |Implementing data structures required its functions to be explicitly implemented.||Gives ease of implementing data structures with built-in insert, append functions.|

 |It is compulsory to declare the variable type in C.||No need to declare a type of variable.|

 |C program syntax is harder than python.||Python programs are easier to learn, write and read.|

 |In line, an assignment is allowed.||In line, assignment gives an error.
 E.g. a=5 gives an error in python.|

 Conclusion – C vs Python

 A tough question arises as to when to use python and when to user C. C vs Python languages are similar yet have many key differences.
-C vs Python languages are useful languages to develop a various application.
+C vs Python languages are useful languages to develop various applications.
 The difference between C and Python is that python is a multi-paradigm language and C is a structured programming language.
-Python is a general-purpose language which is used for machine learning, natural language processing, web development and many more.
-C is mainly used for hardware related application development such as operating systems, network drivers.
+Python is a general-purpose language that is used for machine learning, natural language processing, web development and many more.
+C is mainly used for hardware-related application development such as operating systems, network drivers.
 Before deciding on particular language keep in mind following things

 - Performance: – Python is much slower than C as python takes significant CPU time for interpretation.